-Description: Research, Discovery & Innovation (RDI) and the Office of Global Initiatives (OGI) will co-fund these Category 1 grants.
-They are designed to jump-start and quickly grow either international research done by transdisciplinary collaborations, or the development of new academic programs in collaboration with international partner institutions.
+Description: Research, Discovery & Innovation (RDI) and UA Global will co-fund these grants.
+They are designed to jump-start and quickly grow either international research performed by transdisciplinary collaborations, or the development of new academic programs in collaboration with international partner institutions.

-Track 2: International Academic Program Development: up to $15,000 to be spent on activities leading to a new international student mobility initiative (student mobility initiatives may include: study abroad, student exchange, dual degree programs, pathway-to-degree programs, short-term programs, etc.)
+Track 2: International Academic Program Development: up to $15,000 to be spent on activities leading to a new international student mobility initiative (student mobility initiatives may include: microcampus, early university programs, study abroad, student exchange, dual degree programs, pathway-to-degree programs, short-term study programs either inbound or outbound)

 Track 3: International Research and Scholar Colloquium: up to $10,000 to hold a colloquium ranging from 3-5 days at UA for international visiting scholars from international partner institutions.

 Proposal preparation, submission, and processing information is available in the RDI Proposal Preparation Guide (PPG) - version 3.
 The PPG includes requirements for the project narrative and supplemental documents; it is strongly encouraged that interested applicants read the PPG in full as proposals that do not match the PPG will be returned without review.